usharesoft/appcenter-docs/uforge-appcenter/admin/en/source/pages/manage-users/manage-users.rst

 When managing user accounts, the administrator must have administration privileges for the organization where the user account is part of or where the member will be created.

+.. _create-user:

 Creating User Accounts with CLI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When a user account is created, the account is added to the specified organization.
 If no organization is specified, the UForge default organization is used.
 When creating a user, the administrator must specify a subscription code.
 This subscription code defines the roles, OSes, formats the user has access to, in addition to any quotas.

-.. note: Since a subscription code is required to create a user, the UForge administrator must first create these subscription profiles, and add the organization administrator (or another user) to the admin list.
+.. note:: Since a subscription code is required to create a user, the UForge administrator must first create these subscription profiles, and add the organization administrator (or another user) to the admin list.

 To create a user account: